ryantohhr/20-react/README.md

   - Using variant modifiers (`hover:`) to add styles
 - TanStack Query (React Query)
   - Understood the usage of the query client and `useQuery()` as an industry standard for fetching from APIs in react

+### Gradient 🌈

+Created a gradient generator that displays different gradients based on set colours and direction.

+Takeaways:
+- React
+  - Learnt how to bind states to input values using `name` attribute
+- TypeScript
+  - Usage of `ChangeEvent` type annotation when dealing with form inputs
+- Tailwind
+  - Understood that Tailwind generates CSS at build, cannot update styles dynamically (Use inline styling to dynamically change styles with React and CSS)
+- CSS
+  - Learnt about gradient generation, usage of `linear-gradient()`

 ## Credits
 Thanks to WebDevCody for designing and sharing these projects.